-The total road length in Wales in 2021-22 was approximately 35,100 km, an increase of 0.3% on the previous financial year (2020-21).
+- The total road length in Wales in 2022-23 was approximately 35,150 km, an increase of 0.1% on the previous financial year (2021-22).
 Total road lengths in Wales change relatively little from year to year.
-Some of the annual increase is due to an improvement in the quality of the data rather than an actual increase
+In 2022-23 the road increases were mainly due to the adoption of new roads and network reviews.

 There are six classifications for surfaced roads in Wales: motorways, A trunk roads, A county roads, B roads, C roads and minor surfaced roads.
 The Welsh Government is the highway authority for motorways and trunk roads, while A county, B, C, and minor surfaced roads are the responsibility of local authorities.

 - Newport has the longest stretch of motorway (26 km), which accounts for 19.2% of the total motorway in Wales.

 - Powys has the longest road network with 5,510 km of road, followed by Carmarthenshire with 3,688 km.
 The bulk of the networks in these two authorities are minor roads (categories B, C and minor surfaced).

 Structural condition of motorways and A trunk roads

 As of end March 2023, results from Deflectograph surveys (see methodology section for more information) suggest that the majority of the network was considered to be in good condition, and it is estimated that 76.3% of the motorway and 84.5% of trunk roads will not be in need of close monitoring for at least 20 years.

 This section deals with the condition of the road network, which is surveyed each year to ascertain its state of repair in terms of its structural condition.
 The survey showed that 7.4% of the motorway and 2.6% of the trunk road network is currently in need of close monitoring.
 The survey also showed that in the next 4 years, a further 3.1% of the motorway and 2.2% of trunk roads will need close monitoring.